arrow2nd/twnyan/README.md

 - Emoji can be displayed.

 ### Remarks
-- I have not been able to confirm that it works on a Mac.
+- I have not been able to confirm that it works on a Mac
-- To run in a WSL environment, you need to be able to use xdg-open.
+- To run in a WSL environment, you need to be able to use xdg-open

 ## Usage
 ```$ twnyan [command] [argument]```